-Got bread on the brain?
-Check out our guide to the best French bakeries in Singapore…plus top Sourdough delivery picks, too!
+Check out our guide to the best French bakeries and sourdough spots in Singapore in 2020…

 Did you know there’s an actual “French Bread Law” (aka “the Bread Decree”) that spells out which ingredients and methods are allowable in order for a bakery to call itself a boulangerie?
 French bread can only contain flour, salt, yeast, and water – no other junk allowed!
 And the type of flour (and even water) used in the baking process makes a huge difference, too!